‘May He Rest Easy in Heaven': Firefighter Killed in El Dorado Fire Identified

 Cards and condolences may be sent to the Morton family at: P.O.
 Box 63564, Irvine, CA 92602.
 For FedEx and/or UPS: 1 League # 63564, Irvine, CA 92602 in care of “Support for Charlie.”

-The El Dorado Fire was caused by a smoking device related to a gender reveal party and grew to more than 22,000 acres over the weekend.
+The El Dorado Fire was caused by a smoke device related to a gender reveal party and grew to more than 22,000 acres over the weekend.